ebeaufay/threedtiles/README.md

 - Allows tilesets transformations.
 Translate, scale and rotate a tilesets in real-time.
 - callback on loaded geometry to assign a custom material or use the meshes for computations.
 - Optionally load low detail tiles outside of view frustum for correct shadows and basic mesh present when the camera moves quickly.
+- Share a cache between tileset instances
+- Automatically tune the geometric error multiplier to 60 FPS
+- Automatic scaling of the cache

 ### geometric Error Multiplier
 The geometric error multiplier allows you to multiply the geometric error by a factor.